NoahRix/BallBounce/README.md

 ### Basic Runtime
 To setup this app, install the Visual Studio Extension: "Monogame Framework C#"

-Goto Extensions -> Browse -> "monogame"; should be the first option
+Go to Extensions -> Browse -> "monogame"; should be the first option

 This will ask you to run an MSI installation to provide the template needed